EU states accept plan as a basis to revamp asylum policy

 Still, Johansson said “many member states” wanted details about the plans for what are being called “return sponsorships;” the process by which countries would take charge of sending people who are refused asylum back home.

 Broadly speaking, countries that accept to host refugees would receive 10,000 euros ($11,650) per person in assistance from the EU’s coffers.
-These countries would have eight months to deport people not allowed in or be forced to accept them.
+Those that don’t would have eight months to deport people not allowed in or be forced to accept them.

 In recent years, only about a third of all people ordered to be sent home were deported.